interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/fragments/oir/crud/create_format.md

-# Update operational intent reference response format test step fragment
+# Create operational intent reference response format test step fragment

 This test step fragment validates that an operational intent references creation returns a body in the correct format.